 There were several nice books, but I never quite found one that conveyed the often hectic and raucous atmosphere I missed so much.
 The Spring Festival (春节), Lunar or Chinese New Year always feels like a time when we start anew, when we pledge to each other that we will make the new year better.
 And whatever we are experiencing, preparing for a big meal together and then eating together provides the feeling that we are truly not alone in the world and we belong to this tribe of people.
 In New York, we learned to say not simply 春节快乐 （chūnjié kuàilè) to our Chinese friends, also 새해 복 많이 받으세요 (saehae bok mani badeusipsio) to our Korean friends, and Chúc Mừng Năm Mới to our Vietnamese friends as the Lunar New Year is celebrated across these different places.

-Well, this year, we finally made our own story about Chinese New Year for kids, titled “Celebrating is Hard Work!” 《庆祝好累人！》and you can read it for free on the Dim Sum Warriors App.
-Register for a free account through the button below to open up all stories.
-The Chinese New Year story for kids is story #17 – newly published!
+Well, this year, we finally made our own story about Chinese New Year for kids, titled “Celebrating is Hard Work!” 《庆祝好累人！》and you can read it on the Dim Sum Warriors App if you’re a CLUB or PLUS+ subscriber.

 For parents and teachers reading our story in the Dim Sum Warriors app ahead of this year’s Lunar New Year celebrations, I have prepared some discussion questions—as well as a list of vocabulary in Mandarin and English covered in the story.
 These will help to enrich the discussion about Lunar or Chinese New Year for kids.

 Here’s a selection of words covered in our story, “Celebrating is Hard Work!” 《庆祝好累人！》”, which you can read in the Dim Sum Warriors App.
 You can also download a pdf with the full list together with the discussion questions.

 |19||年兽||niánshòu||The Nian Monster|